 We believe that our registered copyrights, registered and common law trademarks, and other proprietary rights have significant value and are critical to our ability to create and sustain demand for our products.
 The actions taken by us to establish and protect our proprietary rights may not be adequate to prevent imitation of our products or infringement of our rights by others.
 The legal regimes of some foreign countries, particularly China, may not protect proprietary rights to the same extent as the laws of the United States, and it may be more difficult for us to successfully challenge the use of our proprietary rights by others in these countries.
 The inability to protect our copyrights, trademarks, and other proprietary rights could adversely impact our results of operations.
-Any litigation regarding our proprietary rights could be time consuming and costly.
+Any litigation regarding our proprietary rights could be time consuming and costly and could consume significant amounts of management time that would otherwise be spent operating and growing our business.

 We are also subject to the risk that claims will be brought against us for infringement of the intellectual property rights of third parties, seeking to block the sale of our products claimed to violate their intellectual property rights or to receive payment of monetary amounts related thereto.
 Although we have not been inhibited from selling our products in connection with intellectual property disputes, intellectual property-related obstacles may arise as we expand our product lines and extend our brands as well as the geographic scope of our sales and marketing.
 In particular, we may be subject to copyright infringement claims for which we may not be entitled to indemnification from our suppliers.
 In addition, in recent years, companies in the retail industry, including us, have been subject to patent infringement claims from non-practicing entities, or "patent trolls."
 Any infringement or other intellectual property claim made against us, whether or not it has merit, could be time-consuming and result in costly litigation.
 As a result, any such claim, or the combination of multiple claims, could have a material adverse effect on our operating results.
-If we are required to stop using any of our registered or nonregistered trademarks, our sales could decline and, consequently, our business and results of operations could be adversely affected.
+If we are required to stop using any of our registered or nonregistered trademarks, our brands could be negatively affected, our sales could decline and, consequently, our business and results of operations could be adversely affected.